WELCOME

 What to wear

 Comfortable, modest clothing in muted colors.
-No shorts, sleeveless tops, loud patterns, or clothing with writing.
+Avoid shorts, sleeveless tops, loud patterns, or clothing with writing.
 We sit on the floor, so loose pants or a skirt are helpful.
 Chairs are available.
 Please avoid perfume and noisy jewelry.

 What to bring